twada/qunit-tap/README.md

 * `qunitjs` npm module does not work due to [the issue](https://github.com/jquery/qunit/pull/401).
 So please use 1.10.0 until the [pull-req](https://github.com/jquery/qunit/pull/458) lands.

-NEWS
+CHANGELOG
 ---------------------------------------
-* (2013/08) Release 1.4.0: Now QUnit-TAP exports single `qunitTap` function as `module.exports`.
+* (2013/08/08) Release 1.4.0: Now QUnit-TAP exports single `qunitTap` function as `module.exports`.
 Therefore, `require("qunit-tap")` returns `qunitTap` function itself.
 Please fix your code if you are using Node.js (or any CommonJS env).
 Provide tap#unsubscribe method to unsubscribe specified logging events.
 * (2013/01/10) Release 1.3.0: Deprecate `noPlan` option: Now QUnit-TAP works as with `noPlan: true` by default.
 If you want to delare plan explicitly, please use `QUnit.config.requireExpects` option instead.
 Stop using `QUnit.tap` as namespace: `qunitTap` function now returns an object that represents QUnit-TAP API and customization subject.
 * (2012/09/13) Release 1.2.0: Reorganize configuration options.
 Some options are marked as deprecated (with safe fallbacks).
 Changed output message format a little.